darwincereska/notes.nvim/README.md

 Fetch updates from the remote repository (if configured).

 #### `:NoteDelete`
-Open Telescope picker to select a note for deletion.
+Open fzf picker to select a note for deletion.
 Confirmation prompt will appear before deletion.
-If git is enabled, uses `git rm` to properly remove the file from version control.
+If git is enabled, uses `git rm` to properly remove the file from version control and commits the change.

 #### `:NoteHistory`
-View the git commit history for the currently open note.
-Select a commit to:
+Interactive commit browser for the currently open note.
+Keyboard shortcuts:
-- **View**: See the note content at that commit
+- `Enter` - View note content at selected commit
-- **Revert to this version**: Restore the note to that version (creates a new commit)
+- `Ctrl-r` - Revert to selected commit (with confirmation)
+- `Ctrl-d` - Show diff between selected commit and HEAD

 Only works when the current buffer is a note file.

 #### `:NotesHistory`
-View the git commit history for all notes.
-Shows commits with the files that were modified.
+Interactive commit browser for all notes in the repository.
+Keyboard shortcuts:
+- `Enter` - Show commit details and stats
+- `Ctrl-f` - Browse files modified in selected commit
+- `Ctrl-d` - Show full diff for selected commit

+When browsing commit files:
+- `Enter` - View file content at that commit
+- `Ctrl-r` - Revert file to that commit (with confirmation)

 ## File Structure